 The further north you are, the higher your chances are for those magical moments, so look for venues in Scotland, or around Manchester or Yorkshire.

-And did you know that snow on your wedding day is also considered a sign of prosperity and fertility?
+Did you know that snow on your wedding day is also considered a sign of prosperity and fertility?

 “Winter weddings also work well for smaller more intimate groups as you’ll already have a cosy atmosphere to start with.”

-Make your money go further
+Make your Money go Further

 What’s more, it’s even easier to book your venue if you decided to get married midweek.
 Your guests will also find it easier to get accommodation locally and may decide to have a mini winter break as a result.

 If you get married over the Christmas period and New Year, you’ll find that many people have taken time off work in any case, so if you want to have a mid-week wedding then go for it.